hashicorp/terraform-provider-google/website/docs/r/compute_address.html.markdown

 * `purpose` -
   (Optional)
-  The purpose of this resource, which can be one of the following values:
+  The purpose of this resource.
+Possible values include:
   * GCE_ENDPOINT for addresses that are used by VM instances, alias IP ranges, internal load balancers, and similar resources.
   * SHARED_LOADBALANCER_VIP for an address that can be used by multiple internal load balancers.
   * VPC_PEERING for addresses that are reserved for VPC peer networks.
-  This should only be set when using an Internal address.
-  Possible values are `GCE_ENDPOINT`, `VPC_PEERING`, and `SHARED_LOADBALANCER_VIP`.

 * `network_tier` -
   (Optional)